vectara/vectara-ingest/README.md

   # timeout (optional); sets the URL crawling timeout in seconds
   timeout: 45

+USE_ARGUFLOW: false

+arguflow:
+  # Your arguflow endpoint
+  endpoint: https://

 crawling:
   # type of crawler; valid options are website, docusaurus, notion, jira, rss, mediawiki, discourse, github and others (this continues to evolve as new crawler types are added)
   crawler_type: XXX